eXish/ktanemod-pianokeys/README.md

 ![Piano Keys Module](https://ashbash1987.github.io/ktanemod-pianokeys/Manual/img/Component.png "Piano Keys Module")

-Piano Keys is an experimental module leveraging the newly-exposed KTANEModKit for _Keep Talking and Nobody Explodes_.
+Piano Keys is a module leveraging the newly-exposed KTANEModKit for _Keep Talking and Nobody Explodes_.
 It employs the use of a standard 12-tone piano keyboard and identification of symbols from common western music notation as its main gimmick.

 ## The Manual